Yochengliu/Relation-Shape-CNN/docs/index.md

 [normal]: ./images/normal.jpg
 ![normal]
 <p align = 'center'>
-<medium> Normal estimation examples.
-For clearness, we only show predictions with angle less than 30 degree in blue, and angle greater than 90 degree in red between the ground truth normals. </medium>
+<small> Normal estimation examples.
+For clearness, we only show predictions with angle less than 30 degree in blue, and angle greater than 90 degree in red between the ground truth normals. </small>
 </p>

 ### Relation Definition